haroldthimbleby/improving-science/README.md

 ## The structure and use of the LaTeX files

-The two main LaTeX files are `paper-seb-main.tex` and `paper-seb-supplementary-material.tex`
+The two main LaTeX files are `paper.tex` and `appendix.tex`

 The supplementary material continues pagination, section, table, citation, and figure numbering across from the main file.
-In addition, the main and supplementary files cross-reference each other in the normal LaTeX ways - using \label{} and \ref{}.
+In addition, the main and supplementary files cross-reference each other in the normal LaTeX ways &mdash; using \label{} and \ref{}.
 To make this work easily, each file explicitly reads in the other's `.aux` file (which is used by LaTeX for handling cross-references).
 Apart from that, nothing special has to be done for the files to communicate.

-The bibliographies are a bit more complicated. `paper-seb-main.tex` has a bibliography file, `paper-seb-main.bib`, in the usual way; however the supplement has its own bibliography.
+The bibliographies are a bit more complicated. `paper.tex` has a bibliography file, `paper.bib`, in the usual way; however the supplement has its own bibliography.
 In fact, it has two.
 One works in the standard BibTeX way; the other is generated by `data.js` and is the bibliography for the surveyed papers only.
-The survey bibliography is generated directly by `data.js` as a `.bbl` file (rather than a BibTeX file).
+The survey bibliography is generated directly by `data.js` as a `.bbl` file, rather than as a BibTeX file.

-Because the supplement reads the main file's `.aux` it automatically gets the bibliography used by the main file (and it does cite some stuff from it, so uses consistent numbering).
+Because the supplement reads the main file's `.aux` it automatically gets the bibliography details (names and numbers) used by the main file (and it does cite some stuff from it, so uses consistent numbering).
 A simple counter is then used to ensure the remaining new citations in the supplement carry on with the same numbering sequence.

 The Mathematica notebook `programs/check-xrefs.nb` checks all the citations and cross-references, not least because BibTeX and LaTeX's errors and warnings are not up to having multiple files for cross-references and citations.